Mmaz1988/liger/README.md

 Done
 ```

-# Rule syntax: A quick intro
+# Rule syntax: a quick intro

 - Rules consist of a left-hand side and a right hand side separated by "==>".
 The end of a rule is indicated by a "."
 - Graph nodes are referred to via variable names starting with "#", e.g. #a,#b,#c,...